Careers

 Read More

-Working as part of the VNFC Custodial team, the Shelter Custodian carries out a variety of custodial, maintenance and other miscellaneous duties related to maintaining a healthy, safe and clean environment for staff, clients and community.
+Working as part of the Housing Operations team, and reporting directly to the Housing Operations Manager, the Properties Maintenance worker carries out a variety of custodial, maintenance, and other miscellaneous duties related to maintaining a healthy, safe and clean environment for staff, tenants and community.

 Read More